WE are all human.

 Life circumstances can be unpredictable and I believe we are not meant to walk through difficult times alone.
 My goal is to come alongside people as a support in moments of grief, trauma, or transitions.

 I have a diverse array of clinical experience in settings that include private practice, inpatient, partial hospitalization, and community settings.
-I am frequent collaborator with the organization Recovery Through Performance, directing therapeutic theatre productions with persons with Aphasia and Schizophrenia.
+I specialize in working with spiritual issues, pregnancy and postpartum issues, anxiety, depression and relational trauma.

 Francesca Jannello, Psychotherapist

-MS, P-RDT, MHC-LP, NCC
+LMHC, MS, P-RDT, NCC

 Natasha George